reece-bennett/configs-scripts-tweaks/README.md

-# Configuration files and tweaks
+# Configuration files, scripts and tweaks

-A collection of configuration files for various command line utilities and OS tweaks.
+A collection of configuration files for various command line utilities, useful scripts and OS tweaks.